rpmsoftware/assessment-ui-developer/README.md

 ### Requirements

 - Complete the main goal using React and TypeScript
-- Provide a git repository with your solution usign link to a publicly accesible repository.
+- Provide a git repository with your solution using link to a publicly accessible repository.
 - Changes to index.html should be minimal: it is a proxy for one of the many pages in our platform.

 #### Extra credits